This section of Ch. 7 will cover the following topics:

 - choosing a title

-The first two steps in the writing process–prewriting and organizing–are crucial.
-If the writer just sits down and starts writing a draft, it is likely to be disorganized and unfocused.
-The purpose of prewriting and organizing is to get you started, provide a clear direction, generate lots of details to use, and figure out the best organizational pattern to make your point before putting in a ton of time on drafting.
-With that start, writing the draft is much easier and the resulting document clearer and more interesting.
+If a writer just sits down and starts writing a draft, it is likely to be disorganized and unfocused.
+The purpose of prewriting and organizing is to get started, provide a clear direction, generate lots of details to use, and figure out the best organizational pattern to make your point before putting a ton of time into drafting.
+With that start, writing the draft is much easier and the resulting document is clearer and more interesting.

 Step 3: Drafting